How Long Do You Have to File a Lawsuit After a Car Accident in Massachusetts?

 Statutes of limitations are like rules that impose time limits on filing lawsuits.
 Different kinds of cases may have different statutes of limitations.
 In Massachusetts, personal injury cases, including those for car accidents, have a time limit of three years.
 The time limit usually begins on the date of the car accident.
 However, time limits may be tolled under certain circumstances, thus buying you extra time.

 If you were injured in a car accident in Massachusetts, the time to file your lawsuit and get compensation for your injuries might be running out.
-Our Boston car accident attorneys can help you file your case on time and begin the legal process to get the compensation you are entitled to.
+Our Boston car accident attorneys and Somerville front end car accident lawyer can help you file your case on time and begin the legal process to get the compensation you are entitled to.
 Schedule a free consultation by calling the Law Office of John J. Sheehan at (617) 925-6407.

 The Statute of Limitations on Massachusetts Car Accident Lawsuits